Africas-Blockchain-Club/Kenneth/README.md

 Kenneth
-Contributors = Ntokozo, Enock, Kenneth
+Contributors for the VotingSystem assignment = Ntokozo, Enock, Kenneth